solana-labs/solana/book/src/paper-wallet/usage.md

 To retrieve public keys securely from a paper wallet, follow the [Public Key Derivation](#public-key-derivation) instructions on an [air gapped computer](https://en.wikipedia.org/wiki/Air_gap_\(networking\)).
-Public keys can then be typed manually or transferred via a USB stick into a networked machine.
+Public keys can then be typed manually or transferred via a USB stick to a networked machine.

 Next, configure the `solana` CLI tool to connect to a particular cluster: